Skip to main content

 This policy explains:

-Find more about the types of personal information we collect about you.
-Please see our Supporters, Crisis Skylight Members, Volunteers or Children and Young People, or Recruitment sections.
+To find more about the types of personal information we collect about you.
+Please see our Supporters, Crisis Skylight Members, Volunteers or Children and Young People, or recruitment sections.

-We want to be honest and transparent in everything we do, including how and when we collect personal information, where we keep it and how it’s kept safe and secure.
+We are transparent about how and when we collect personal information, where we keep it and how it’s kept safe and secure.
 We collect it in several different ways.
 For example, it could be information you share with us directly, or that we collect through email and our website.

 Below are the varied reasons why we collect information.
 We might not use it for all the reasons below – it depends on your relationship with us.
 For example, whether you use our services, support our campaigns or events, donate money or your time as a volunteer.

-Find more about the personal information we collect on our Crisis Supporters, Crisis Skylight Members, Crisis Volunteers or Children and Young People, Crisis recruitment sections.
+Find more about the personal information we collect on our Crisis Supporters, Crisis Skylight Members, Crisis Volunteers or Children and Young People sections.

 Under data protection law, you have the right to…